supermileage/telemetry-web/README.md

 `label` - determines the label for the data in the graph (if applicable), and its readable name.
 `id` - the ID (name of the property in the datastore) of the value.
 This is the same as the yAxes id in chart options.
 `handler` - the parsing logic for each element of the returned value; it takes a `retval` (which is generally what we'd append to) and `d`, which is the projection element.
 `parser` - the final parser of the retval (array, object, etc) from all the projection queries, intended to transform that raw data to what the viz element wants.
+Expects a data prop.
 `element` - the element builder for our react component, which accepts a data prop (which uses the dataset id as the key when being passed in).
 `options` - for our charts, not necessarily needed (Maps doesn't have it, for example).